Breuhahn Group

 For ambitious medical students we offer experimental projects that require two semesters full-time commitment.

-We offer the possibility to perform the experimental part of Master's Thesis in our group.
-Supervision by experienced scientists or PhD students is guaranteed.
+We offer the possibility of performing the experimental part of a Master's Thesis in our group.
+Supervision by experienced scientists or PhD students is ensured.

 Former group members